 The records for sanctuary seekers are always missing key info, but sometimes more than others.
 Two men named Smerthwayt were invoked by seekers at Durham in December 1479 and February 1480: Connected?
 Coincidence?

 On 27 December 1479 Robert Burton of Dent, Cumbria, sought sanctuary at Durham on an indictment for cattle theft.
-He had been accused, along with Edward Smerthwayt, of stealing away Henry Tatham’s cow seventeen years before, but he didn’t do it.
-Because he feared the law though innocent (so he said), he sought sanctuary.
+He had been indicted, along with Edward Smerthwayt, of stealing away Henry Tatham’s ox seventeen years before, but he didn’t do it.
+It’s not completely clear if the indictment had also taken place seventeen years before, or just the theft – in some ways it is more logical if it was the latter, as otherwise he would have been wandering around with a live indictment over his head for seventeen years.
+He sought sanctuary because he feared the law though innocent (or so he said).

 Six weeks later, on 2 February 1480, Robert Colynson of Lancaster sought sanctuary because in early September 1479, at Lancaster, he had feloniously beaten a certain Edmund Smerthwayt with a clubstaff, wounding him on the head and killing him.